econia-labs/econia-v5/doc/architecture-specification.md

 ### Fees

+1. Protocol and integrator fees `SHALL` be assessed in the quote asset for a pair.
-1. Fee rates `SHALL` be encoded as `u8` values, enabling fees up to 2.55%.
+1. Fee rates `SHALL` be encoded as `u16` values, enabling fees up to 6.5535%.
 1. Protocol fees, assessed on the taker side of the trade, `SHALL` default to 0 for every new market, with a governance override enabling a new fee rate for select markets.
-1. Integrators `SHALL` have the ability to collect fees via an `integrator_fee_rate_bps: u8` argument on public functions, deposited into an integrator's market account, to enable parallelism for integrators who facilitate trades across multiple markets.
-Hence there `SHALL` also be an `integrator_market_account: Object<T>` argument.
-Integrator fees `SHALL` be assessed in the quote asset for the pair.
+1. Integrators `SHALL` have the ability to collect fees via `integrator_address` and `integrator_fee_rate` arguments on public functions, with fees deposited to the corresponding primary fungible store.
-1. The market's liquidity pool `SHALL` also charge a fee, mediated via market parameters, denominated in basis points.
-Within liquidity pool operations fees must be assessed in both base and quote, but `SHALL` be normalized to quote-only outside of liquidity pool operations.
+1. The market's liquidity pool `SHALL` charge a dynamic fee based on volatility.
+   Fees `MAY` be assessed in both base and quote at the pool level as needed, but `SHALL` be normalized outside of liquidity pool operations for ease of slippage comparison.

 ### Eviction